 The Air Force Reserve Officer Training Corp (AFROTC) program at USU

 The English department is the largest humanities unit in the university, offering undergraduate, graduate, and doctoral degrees covering a broad curriculum in literature, creative writing, English education, folklore and technical writing.
 English majors at USU have several pathways to engage in writing and research opportunities on campus and to gain individualized attention from scholar-teachers.
-Our graduates frequently go on to successful careers in writing, editing, law, teaching, journalism, and advertising, among others.

 The Department of History's primary mission is to train undergraduates to research, analyze, synthesize, and communicate accurate conclusions about change over time by using the historical method.
 At the same time we aim to inculcate cultural literacy and provide the knowledge necessary for informed decision making by citizens of Utah, the United States and the world.